-Government and Consumer Services and Business Services (MCBS), when an identified human cemetery, marked or unmarked human burial is affected by land use development.
-The provisions under the Heritage Act and the Cemeteries Act shall apply. - 8.5.3.7 In considering applications for waterfront development Council shall ensure that cultural heritage resources both on shore and in water are not adversely affected.
-When necessary, Council will require satisfactory measures to mitigate any negative impacts on significant cultural heritage resources. - 8.5.3.8 Council shall conserve cultural heritage resources when considering the establishment of new areas for mineral extraction or when considering the establishment of new operations or the expansion of existing operations.
+Deleted: and the Ministry of Consumer-Government and Consumer Services and Business Services (MCBS),

+- 8.5.3.8 Council shall conserve cultural heritage resources when considering the establishment of new areas for mineral extraction or when considering the establishment of new operations or the expansion of existing operations.
 When necessary, Council will require satisfactory measures to mitigate any negative impacts on significant cultural heritage resources. - 8.5.3.9 Council shall ensure that new development in older established areas of historic, architectural or landscape value shall be encouraged to develop in a manner consistent with the overall character of these areas and that infill is significant areas of historical, architectural or landscape merit is sensitive to the existing scale, massing and pattern of those areas; is consistent with the existing landscape and streetscape qualities; and does not result in the loss of any significant heritage resources. - 8.5.3.10 Council may establish a municipal heritage committee to advise and assist council on matters related to Parts IV and V of the Ontario Heritage Act. - 8.5.3.11 Pursuant to the Ontario Heritage Act and in consultation with the municipal heritage committee when properties of significant cultural value or interest are identified council may: - 1.
-Designate these properties as having cultural value; or - 2.
-Define the municipality, or any area or area within the municipality, as an area to be examined for designation as a heritage conservation district; or Designate the municipality, or any area or areas within the municipality as a heritage conservation district.

-- 8.5.3.12 - 8.5.3.13 8.4.25.12 Any alterations to known archaeological site shall only be performed by a licensed archaeologist, as per Section 48 of the Ontario Heritage Act. - 8.5.3.12 - 8.5.3.13 The Algonquins of Ontario shall be consulted and provided an opportunity to provide input on all Archaeological Assessments related to proposed developments where areas of Algonquin Interest and/or Native Values and/or the potential for aboriginal artifacts to be encountered have been identified.
-In addition, the Algonquins of Ontario shall be notified by the proponent and / or the Township should any burial sites or human remains be discovered which are considered to be of potential aboriginal origin.
+Designate these properties as having cultural value; or - Define the municipality, or any area or area within the municipality, as an area to be examined for designation as a heritage conservation district; or Designate the municipality, or any area or areas within the municipality as a heritage conservation district. - 8.5.3.12 Any alterations to known archaeological site shall only be performed by a licensed archaeologist, as per Section 48 of the Ontario Heritage Act. - 8.5.3.13 The Algonquins of Ontario and/or identified First Nations shall be consulted and provided an opportunity to provide input on all Archaeological Assessments related to proposed developments where areas of Indigenous Interest and/or Native Values and/or the potential for aboriginal artifacts to be encountered have been identified.
+In addition, the Algonquins of Ontario and/or identified First Nations shall be notified by the proponent and / or the Township should any burial sites or human remains be discovered which are considered to be of potential aboriginal origin.